Wu experiment: Theory

 Parity transformation concept of the Wu experiment in terms of rotation direction (also represented by the axial vector j) and a polar vector e.
 A three-axis parity transformation is illustrated here, resulting in e being reversed rather than being a mirror image.

 The idea can also be described using the properties of vectors.
 The cobalt-60 nucleus has spin, and spin angular momentum does not change direction under parity.
 A vector with this property is called an axial vector.
 Conversely, the direction in which the decay products are emitted is changed under parity and their linear momentum vector is called polar vector.
 In other words, if in one view the cobalt-60 nuclear spin and the decay product emissions were both in roughly the same direction, then in a mirror image world, they would be in roughly opposite directions, because the emission direction would have been flipped, but the spin direction would not.

-Conceptually the experiment is "relatively simple": orient Co^{60} by means of a magnetic field and measure the amount of beta emission directed along or against the direction of the magnetic field.
+Conceptually the experiment is "relatively simple": orient ^{60}Co by means of a magnetic field and measure the amount of beta emission directed along or against the direction of the magnetic field.
 Among the numerous challenges were maintaining and monitoring the orientation, avoiding systematic bias in the orientation, and detecting the electrons emitted in each direction.
 Measures to address these challenges are often difficult to apply simultaneously in practice.
 For example, maintaining the nuclear spin orientation requires a temperature below that achievable by liquid helium evaporation, which makes simultaneous detection in opposite directions difficult, and use of the magnetocaloric effect for cooling requires removal of a magnetic field, while alignment of the nuclei requires application of a magnetic field.